 I felt bad about how grumpy and irritable I was, but I just couldn’t help how I felt.

-Today I know those feelings are totally normal, especially in the early stages of pregnancy.
+Today I know those feelings are totally normal, especially in the early weeks of pregnancy.

 In this post, I’ll share why it happens and a few proven tips to make your husband a little less… irritating.